Viewing archives for Modern Languages and Joint Schools

 Introduction

 Originally from Germany, I came to the UK as a student and enjoyed it so much that I never went back.
 I’m loving life in Oxford as a lecturer, researcher, city guide author, Morris dancer, and creative writer.
 Previously, I have researched Language Learning on Oxford’s Creative Multilingualism programme, taught German language and literature to learners of all ages, and developed research-based language teaching resources.
 I’m also currently researching digital and non-digital pedagogies in the language classroom.
-I’m super curious person, and my enthusiasm for learning is only rivalled by my passion for teaching!
+I’m a super curious person, and my enthusiasm for learning is only rivalled by my passion for teaching!

 Teaching